nyxm7/Heimdall-Tracker/README.md

  ✔ **Python Backend:** API calls, data processing and analysis via the utilization of the Web method.

 ### **Why "Heimdall"?**
 *In Norse mythology, Heimdall is the all-seeing guardian.
-Like its namesake, this tracker watches over your League data to reveal hidden patterns.*
+Like its namesake, this tracker watches over your League data.*

 ### Prerequisites:
    *PostgreSQL (v12+)*